World-of-Workflows/WorkflowsUniversity/docs/02_Installation/World-of-Workflows-BE-in-Windows Server.md

       {: .key }
       A note on SQLite database settings.

-      You may improve performance slightly by enabling 'wal' mode on a database, but only of the database is on a local disk.
+      You may improve performance slightly by enabling 'wal' mode on a database, but only if the database is on a local disk.  'wal' mode uses a shared memory file, which must not be located on a network drive.

       {: .key }
       You must not enable 'wal' mode on a database located on a network drive.